 Being terminated from your place of employment is an incredibly stressful experience.
-To further complicate matters, your rights upon being wrongfully terminated is often a difficult legal landscapes to navigate.
+To further complicate matters, your rights upon being wrongfully terminated is often a difficult legal landscape to navigate.
 An experienced legal professional can make sure your rights are fully protected.
 If you're looking for a wrongful termination lawyer in Niagara, J. Leigh Daboll can help.
 He provides confidential and reliable legal services to all his clients.
-With over 40 years of legal expertise, he is competent and will fight for your rights to ensure you get justice.
+With nearly 30 years of legal expertise, he is competent and will fight for your rights to ensure you get justice.

 He will work to understand the depths of your case and your specific situation and take efforts to prepare you for any legal battles that might follow post the filing of your case.
 At the same time, he will ensure that you face minimum possible hassles and get justice as soon as possible.
 If you feel your employment contract has been terminated wrongfully without reason, reach out to him, and he is sure to do all he can to help you out.

 When you are employed by any person, party, organization or other, you sign an employment contract with your employer.
 This contract contains details of several things, including your salary, leave policy, exit clauses etc. This contract also includes information on possible reasons for the termination of an employment contract.

 Your employment contract will also contact information about your notice period and employment termination notice.
 Suppose an employer wishes to terminate an employment contract and relieve you of your contract.
 In that case, the employer is required to give you either some time to find alternative employment or provide you with monetary compensation that will cover your expenses for a fixed amount of time.
 In case this does not happen, it could be grounds for a lawsuit for wrongful termination.
 In such cases, please contact us to avail of the services of J. Leigh Daboll, a reliable wrongful termination lawyer in Niagara.